rppicomidi/pico-usb-midi-processor/README.md

 set of 8 presets stored, so you will likely never run out of presets.

+The PUMP USB A port can also accept a USB Flash Drive to allow you to back up and restore all of your presets.
+Future versions of this code will allow you to restore the presets of one device at a time, and will allow you to export and import presets one preset at a time to any one device.

 # Disclaimers

 This project requires correctly soldering a USB host port connector